briankoser/sfc-listeners-guide/episodes/0208-its-a-wonderful-life-the-sequel-and-other-news.md

 What the Frodo: drunk and high ghost hunters couldn't find a ghost

-Encouraging Signs: after he's done with <i class="work-title">Game of Thrones</i>, Jack Gleason is quitting acting to work on humanitarian projects.
+Encouraging Signs: after he's done with {% workTitle "Game of Thrones" %}, Jack Gleason is quitting acting to work on humanitarian projects.